 If you’re looking for a tucked-away space to enjoy an Old Fashioned with your friends, a speakeasy is what you’re looking for.
 With 1920s, Prohibition era inspiration, the speakeasies of Iowa exude “cool.”
-Enjoy live jazz and a secretive atmosphere at these seven speakeasies in the state.
+Enjoy live jazz and a secretive atmosphere at these six speakeasies in the state.

 From the front, the Cellar 626 sits inconspicuously as the state-famous Cyclone Liquors, your one-stop shop for craft beer, fine wine and great supplies before an Iowa State home game.
 In the back of the facility however, the real fun is to be had at the Cellar 626 speakeasy.
 Elegantly set and stocked with a more-than-full bar, the Cellar 626 can provide a classy time grabbing a drink on the down-low.